You must attend a Citizenship Ceremony if your application to become a British Citizen has been accepted and you're over 18 years old.

 Group ceremonies for 30 people are held weekly at The Old Courthouse, St. Albans Road East, Hatfield.
 You can bring 2 guests and refreshments are served afterwards.

-We also do private ceremonies for £70 if you want to celebrate your British Citizenship in a more personal way.
+We also do private ceremonies for £75 if you want to celebrate your British Citizenship in a more personal way.
+Additional family members can attend the ceremony for £37.50 per person.

 The Old Courthouse